 Bark is currently able to monitor Houseparty on Android devices.
-Specifically, Bark monitors Notes, which are the messages passed between users while inside the app.
-Bark’s monitoring will alert you of any potentially dangerous messages, allowing you to open a dialogue with your child.
+Specifically, Bark monitors Notes, which are the messages passed between users while inside the app so you can be alerted to any potentially dangerous messages, allowing you to open a dialogue with your child.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.